Audio-AGI/WavJourney/README.md

 </p>

 We will be releasing the code & software very soon!
 Please stay tuned for further updates and more details!

+## Citation
+If you find this work useful in your method, you can cite the paper below:

+    @article{liu2023wavjourney,
+        title   = {WavJourney: Compositional Audio Creation with Large Language Models}, author  = {Liu, Xubo and Zhu, Zhongkai and Liu, Haohe and Yuan, Yi and Huang, Qiushi and Liang, Jinhua and Cao, Yin and Kong, Qiuqiang and Plumbley, Mark D and Wang, Wenwu}, journal = {arXiv preprint arXiv:2307.14335},
+        year    = {2023}
+    }